akshah1231/ExtensoData_Intern/README.md

 # ExtensoData_Intern
-All the files related to the Internship Program in the Extenso Data Company in different branches according to categories displayed below:
+All the files related to the Internship Program in the Extenso Data Company are in different branches according to categories displayed below:
 1. data
    a.
 ShellScript
    b.
 MySql Queries (Corresponding queries for the task done in Pentaho)